Purim Cookies – Oznei Haman

 - Chill the dough as required.
 This will prevent the cookies from spreading too much.

-- Use the right method for the right technique.
+- Use the proper method for the correct technique.
 The pinch method works with firm cookie dough.
-And yet, if you are unsure use the overlap method.
+And yet, if you are unsure, use the overlap method.

-- Bake until they are starting to get slightly brown on the sides.
-Don't brown too much to prevent them from going hard.
+- Bake until they start to get slightly brown on the sides.
+Don’t brown too much to prevent them from going hard.

 I had never heard of Purim cookies before I found your recipe but this is such a lovely dessert!
 Thank you for sharing!